luiarthur/survival_AMS276/hw/proj1/tex/proj1.md

 Note that the traceplots do not show (strong) evidence that the MCMC chain has not converged.
 Also note the acceptance rates in Table 1 seem to show good mixing.
 Figure \ref{fig:w} shows the posterior distribution of the frailties $w$.
+These results seem comparable to the original results presented in the original research.
+Note that for the MCMC, 10000 MCMC samples were obtained after a burn-in period of 1000.

 ```include
 postTable.md